-It you’re going to dismiss the show as woke, don’t.
+If you’re going to dismiss the show as woke, don’t.
 Jargon may jar but it’s well intentioned, while I feel obliged to point out Juliet has ‘agency’ in the original play anyway – and that rewriting history is being done better down the road by Six.
 Nonetheless, seeing the young woman alongside two older female characters getting what they want is heartening.
 And the inclusion of a non-binary character is important.
 Remember, a juke-box musical doesn’t have to do any of this to sell tickets.
 Which makes claims for & Juliet that are a long way from the nonsense on stage.
 Make no mistake – silliness propels the show.
 And the energetic ensemble is led by a true star.
-There’s sincerity here to make any faults forgivable.
+But there’s also a sincerity here to make any faults forgivable.

 Like the 1989 film on which it is based, Kevin Murphy and Laurence O’Keefe’s musical aims for cult status.
 Given a brief West End run that is well worth catching, the show can make a claim for that status: the production, directed by Andy Fickman, keeps popping up and fans are as enthusiastic as the energetic performances on offer.